nasa-jpl/golaborate/README.md

 Instruments:
 - Zygo interferometers

+Cameras:
+- Andor Neo sCMOS and iXON EMCCD (full SDK for both)

-## Setup
+## Installation and Compilation

-Most of these servers are written in golang.
-Due to our need to compile for windows XP, we are using Golang 1.9.
-Hopefully soon we will be able to updated to 1.13 or the latest with the replacement of the Zygo PC running windows XP.
+Most of these servers are written in Go.
+Go has a statement of absolute compatability within the 1.x version series, so you may use any version that is recent enough for the dependencies.
+At the time of writing, this is Go 1.12.
+If you need to compile for XP (e.g., for a MetroPro remote server) use Go 1.9.
+The dependency tree for `cmd/zygoserver` is compatible with Go 1.9 and includes several backports from newer versions of the language to facilitate this.

 To install golang, grab the binaries from http://golang.org/dl, use your system package manager, or [brew](https://brew.sh/) on MacOS.
 For brew:

 ```
-brew install go@1.9
+brew install go  # you can use go@1.9 to get v1.9
 export $GOPATH=$HOME/go
 ```